The Best Places to Watch EPCOT Fireworks – World Showcase & Beyond

 3. Keep an eye out for smoke and fireworks fallout.

 While the Magic Kingdom fireworks are set off from relatively far away, some of Epcot’s pyrotechnics get launched from right there on the lagoon.
 Although this makes for exciting views of the show, it also means that guests are frequently in the path of fallout from the fireworks.
 If you sense that the wind is blowing in your direction, you may want to consider relocating – or be prepared for a headful of ash and soot.

 4. Try taking a step back from the railing.

-Everyone wants to watch the Epcot fireworks from right alongside the lagoon.
+Everyone wants to watch Epcot Forever from right alongside the lagoon.
 Trust us, we get it.
 It’s a really good view, plus you have something to lean on as you watch as a bonus.
 But, if you consider standing a little further back into the pavilions instead, not only will you get away from the crowds, but you’ll also have a more unique view of the fireworks.
 This is a great option if you’re hoping to take some interesting fireworks photos.

 5. Have a backup plan.

 Things happen.
 Weather, crowds, bad timing.
 Rather than getting your hopes up, it’s better to have an alternative for if your plan happens to fall through.
-As you’re going about your day, scope out a few different spots near each other where you’d like to catch the fireworks.
+As you’re going about your day, scope out a few different spots near each other where you’d like to catch the fireworks show.
 That way, if the location is already taken by the time it gets back, you can simply move on to the next one you had in mind rather than frantically scrambling.